-Children in Year 1 and 2 will be based in Mrs Blythe's classroom, covering all aspects of the curriculum including statutory Year 1 Phonics screening and Year 2 SATs tests towards the end of the year.
+Children in Year 1 and 2 will be based in Mrs Blythe's classroom, covering all aspects of the curriculum including statutory Year 1 Phonics screening towards the end of the year.
 In the afternoons, the Year 1 and 2 children will work with different teachers for subjects such as Science, RE and PE.